-The first ever First Parish Bake Off is coming!
-Desserts of all kinds: to bring, to taste, to buy.
+The second annual First Parish Bake Off is coming!
+Savory and sweet items of all kinds.
 Whip up your favorite delight and enter it into the contest.
-Tastings for all; judging by some; prizes for all kids and best in show for each category.
-Bake Off entrants can be children, adults, and child/adult teams.
+Or, come to admire and taste the contestants creations without baking anything yourself.
+There will be judges and prizes for best in show for each category.
+Bake Off entrants can be individuals or teams of two.

 You can purchase tickets at the door, during Sunday social hour, or from the church office — $20/adult, $10/child, $60/family pack.
-Tickets include entry into the bake-off, tasting the delectable entries, and a starter pack of tickets for the kids games and crafts.
-Each adult or family ticket purchase by a First Parish person will include a family pack of tickets to invite one non-First Parish family to the Bake Off.
+Tickets include entry into the bake-off and tasting the delectable entries.
+Each baker’s ticket is discounted by $5.

 Will I be able to taste what the bakers make?

 What else will be for sale at the event?

 Custom aprons, raffle tickets, craft beer, and wine.

 With there be food and drink at the event?